kameryn1811/Bandcamp-Downloader/README.md

 ## Why This Exists

-This project was created as an interim solution for users experiencing issues with [Otiel's BandcampDownloader](https://github.com/Otiel/BandcampDownloader).
-While we wait for official updates and fixes to that excellent C# application, this Python-based alternative provides a working solution with a modern interface.
+This was created as an interim solution for users experiencing issues with [Otiel's BandcampDownloader](https://github.com/Otiel/BandcampDownloader).
+While we wait for official updates and fixes to that excellent C# application, this Python-based alternative provides a working solution.

-**This is not intended to replace Otiel's project** - it's simply a stopgap measure.

 ## What It Does